GarvAhuja408/Simon-Says/README.md

 # Simon-Says
-This is a game developed by me
+This is a game developed by me.